 A great meal ends with a delectable dessert, and that’s also true for Middle Eastern lunch and dinner affairs.
 For the sweet side of things, you can’t go wrong with baklava.
 This layered dessert is made of filo dough sheets, sweetened with syrup or honey, and generously topped with chopped nuts.

-If this article got you craving for some Middle Eastern dishes, visit Hummus Bowls for lunch or dinner and let’s satisfy that craving.
-Located in Summerlin, Spring Valley, and Henderson, our Humm bowls and wraps are sure to give you a good taste of the Middle Eastern cuisine that will likely leave you asking for more.
+If this article got you craving some Middle Eastern dishes, visit Hummus Bowls for lunch or dinner, and let’s satisfy that craving.
+Located in Summerlin, Spring Valley, and Henderson, our Humm bowls and wraps are sure to give you a good taste of Middle Eastern cuisine that will likely leave you asking for more.